 Anyone who does any kind of missionary work will have occasion to ask, Why is this so hard?
 Why doesn’t it go better?
 Why can’t our success be more rapid?
 Why aren’t there more people joining the Church?
 It is the truth.
 We believe in angels.
 We trust in miracles.
 Why don’t people just flock to the font?
 Why isn’t the only risk in missionary work that of pneumonia from being soaking wet all day and all night in the baptismal font?

-For that reason don’t believe missionary work has ever been easy, nor that conversion is, nor that retention is, nor that continued faithfulness is. believe it is supposed to require some effort, something from the depths of our soul.
+For that reason I don’t believe missionary work has ever been easy, nor that conversion is, nor that retention is, nor that continued faithfulness is.
+I believe it is supposed to require some effort, something from the depths of our soul.

-If He could come forward in the night, kneel down, fall on His face,bleed from every pore, and cry, “Abba, Father (Papa), if this cupcan pass, let it pass,” 16 then little wonder that salvation is not whimsical or easy thing for us.
-If you wonder if there isn’t an easier way, you should remember you are not the first one to ask that.Someone lot greater and lot grander asked long time ago if there wasn’t an easier way.
+If He could come forward in the night, kneel down, fall on His face,bleed from every pore, and cry, “Abba, Father (Papa), if this cupcan pass, let it pass,” 16 then little wonder that salvation is not a whimsical or easy thing for us.
+If you wonder if there isn’t an easier way, you should remember you are not the first one to ask that.Someone a lot greater and a lot grander asked a long time ago if there wasn’t an easier way.

 The Atonement will carry the missionaries perhaps even more importantly than it will carry the investigators.
-When you struggle, when you are rejected, when you are spit upon and cast out and made hiss and byword, you are standing with the best life this world has ever known, the only pure and perfect life ever lived.You have reason to stand tall and be grateful that the Living Sonof the Living God knows all about your sorrows and afflictions.
+When you struggle, when you are rejected, when you are spit upon and cast out and made a hiss and a byword, you are standing with the best life this world has ever known, the only pure and perfect life ever lived.You have reason to stand tall and be grateful that the Living Sonof the Living God knows all about your sorrows and afflictions.
 The only way to salvation is through Gethsemane and on to Calvary.The only way to eternity is through Him—the Way, the Truth, and the Life.

 P.S.
 By the way, I was tearing up seeing what JJ did as a service to you guys.
 How cute!
 She is so special.